wadaniel/korali/examples/hierarchical.bayesian/12.hierarchical.latent.variables/README.rst

 likelihood model expects a list of :code:`"Dispersions"` instead.

-We choose a :code:`"Normal"` noise distribution, pass our reference y-values to the problem (these could be measurements, for example), and set the number of latent space dimensions required by our model (to 4):
+We choose a :code:`"Normal"` noise distribution, pass our reference y-values to the problem (these could be measurements, for example):

 .. code-block:: python

   e["Problem"]["Likelihood Model"] = "Normal"
   e["Problem"]["Reference Data"] = y_vals
-  e["Problem"]["Latent Space Dimensions"] = d.nLatentSpaceDimensions
+  e["Problem"]["Diagonal Covariance"] = True

+The parameter :code:`"Diagonal Covariance"` tells the problem class to model the different latent variable dimensions as independent from each other.

 **Solver Setup:**
 We choose the solver *HSAEM* and configure it: